Athena's Annual Pinnacle Scholarship Awards

 Individuals, companies, and foundations can help young women with promising futures in science or technology by donating to the Pinnacle Scholarship Fund.
 The Pinnacle Scholarship Fund is managed by the Athena Foundation, a 501(c)(3) organization, and our partner the San Diego Foundation.

 Applications are now closed for the 2020 Pinnacle Scholarships.
-The 2021 application period will open in January.
+The 2021 application period will opens on March 15, 2021.
 Please email firstname.lastname@example.org with questions.

 Through Athena, my incredible mentor not only gives me insightful advice about academics and about the wide world of STEM, but our discussions spark my curiosity about science and solidify my passion for the field.